fanzhangcs/fanzhangcs.github.io/_pages/about.md

 My research interests focus on large-scale graph management and analysis, including cohesive subgraphs, graph decomposition, network stability, information cascade, graph summarization, and outlier detection.
 <!--Link to [DBLP](https://dblp.uni-trier.de/pid/21/3626-36.html).-->

-*<ins>Postgraduate and Staff Positions Available</ins>*: (1) I am looking for self-motivated students to join my group.
+*<ins>Postgraduate Positions Available</ins>*: I am looking for self-motivated students to join my group.
 You may refer to the status of my former/current students.
 Backgrounds in mathematics or ACM/CTF competitions are preferred.

-(2) Please feel free to contact me if you are interested in joining [our institute](https://wyy.gzhu.edu.cn/xygk/xyjs.htm).
+*<ins>Tenure-track/Tenured Positions Available</ins>*: Please feel free to contact me if you are interested in joining [our institute](https://wyy.gzhu.edu.cn/xygk/xyjs.htm).
 Multiple positions with different directions are available and we provide highly competitive offers.

 Selected Publications
 ======